 Mount Zion Baptist Church

 Historically, it has been at the center of religious, political, social, economic and educational affairs.
 Established in 1919, the Zion Baptist Church is designated by the State of Texas Historical Commission and the City of Fort Worth as a historical site.
-The Zion Baptist Church had its beginning in 1919 in the chapel of the old I&M College at 5400 Humbert Avenue in the Lake Como area.
+The church was established in 1894 in Terrell Heights.
+After a couple of locations, the current structure was purchased in 1915.

 Ella Mae Shamblee Library